Questions to ask, Myths, and Tips

 12. Is the AWHP operating on an outdoor sensor for the proper water temperature at a given outdoor temperature.

 So, let me answer your question.
 Yes and no. Yes it should be cheaper on a year-to-year comparison if the AWHP was sized and installed properly.
-I will warn you though, there may be a month or two where the cost may be higher but most months will be lower.
+I will warn you though, there may be a month or two where the cost may be higher, but most months will be lower.
 The average cost per year will be lower.

 Will I have to add insulation to my home?

-It is possible dependent on the heat loss calculation and heating curves of the appliance.
+It is possible depending on the heat loss calculation and heating curves of the appliance.
 You could use a larger appliance, but the appliance price and the operation cost will be higher.
 It usually is a good idea even if it really would work as is.
 It really doesn't matter how you heat your home adding insulation and tightening up your home will reduce your heating costs.

 Should I remove my old cast iron radiators and install some other type of radiation?

 No, cast iron radiation is good at operating at low water temperatures.
-The supply water temperature will have to be calculated using square foot of radiation and the room by room Manual-J heat loss calculation.
+The supply water temperature will have to be calculated using square foot of radiation and the room-by-room Manual-J heat loss calculation.

 What type of heat emitter is best for AWHP applications.